wolfbitez/cleverbot.py/README.md

 1. After signing in, it should bring you to your info.

 API User is your `user`, and API Key is your `key`.

+### Why did you implement asynchronous functionality?
+- Because it allows users to run other bits of code while waiting for a response from the API, as it can be slow.